Though our building remains closed to visitors, the MHS is open for business! Learn more about our online offerings and latest updates.[[ ]]

 The Massachusetts Historical Society actively collects personal and family papers—diaries, letters, and other personal records—and, to a lesser extent, the records of institutions and organizations such as churches and clubs that document the history of Massachusetts and the nation.
-The MHS collects materials from all time periods and is particularly interested in acquiring letters, diaries, and other personal accounts written by soldiers and volunteers serving abroad during World War I and personal papers and organizational records that document the environmental history of Massachusetts.
+The MHS collects materials from all time periods and all segments of the population and is particularly interested in acquiring letters, diaries, and other personal accounts written by soldiers and volunteers serving abroad, including the writings of those who remained on the home front, and personal papers and organizational records that document the environmental history of Massachusetts.
 The MHS also collects printed materials, photographs, art, and artifacts that provide context for our manuscript collections.

 Please contact the Historical Society before sending material to be sure that it fits the Society's collecting policy.
 If you would like to discuss a possible donation of research materials, please contact the Director of Collections Services.
 Please contact the Curator of Art about donating art or artifacts.